 The Wish spell, which is pretty much as it sounds.
 The player wishes for anything to happen and reality will reshape itself to make it come true.
 There are some limitations, and some downsides.
 The spell is difficult to obtain and cast, and drains the life force of the caster (read: XP loss) to empower the events.
 If the wish is something too insane, the caster may die without yielding enough power to make it happen.
 Second, and usually even more importantly, you should be very careful what you wish for.
 Just wishing for a lot of gold, for example, may result in all the gold in every king's treasury teleported to you.
 However, how you will explain that to their armies that are sure to follow is not in the scope of the spell.
 In fact, the GM is specifically instructed by Gygax on what wishes to give them a chance, in Second Edition, and if the players ask for more, to make SURE they regret it.

 Miracle, the divine flavor of Wish, is even more broken: The spell-replicating function of Miracle carries no XP burn and can duplicate the effects of ANY 7th level spell or lower and ANY 8th level Domain spell or lower.
 Only the massively broken reality-warping function of the spell incurs a possible XP burn.
-Also, Miracle is not a spell cast so much as a supplication made of a deity, removing the possibility of the spellcaster receiving any magical backlash—of course, if the deity in question (which is to say, the DM) doesn't feel like granting the request, Miracle may simply fail.
+Also, Miracle is not a spell cast so much as a supplication made of a deity, removing the possibility of the spellcaster receiving any magical backlash — of course, if the deity in question (which is to say, the DM) doesn't feel like granting the request, Miracle may simply fail, or end up worse.

 Miracle is particularly potent when used by an Ur-Priest, a 3.5 prestige class whose schtick is stealing magic from gods and priests.
 The god's choices are no longer relevant; since the fluff is that the character is stealing the power from the deity in the first place, the deity no longer needs to approve or disapprove; the caster simply uses the stolen power in whatever manner she chooses.
 And this would entail no greater or lesser retribution than stealing any other 9th level spell, so if an Ur-Priest is casting 9ths, they've been dealing with that for a while.